Weidmuller Terminal Blocks in Delaware

 Part numbers and visible markings help most, but they are not the only useful details.
 Photos of the terminal strip, conductor information, circuit function, and accessory needs can all help with matching.

-- Clear photos of the terminal block and surrounding terminal strip
+- Clear pictures of the installed block and surrounding panel area

-- Accessory details for jumpers, markers, end plates, partitions, or test points
+- Accessory needs, including jumpers, markers, end plates, or test points

 What problems can point to terminal block replacement?